Oliph/likertScalePlot/README.md

 # likertScalePlot
-Plotting likert scales (divergent bar) with matplotlib and mimic the behaviour of XXXXX, a package available with R
+Plotting likert scales (divergent bar) with matplotlib and mimic the behaviour of HH, a package available with R

 ## Description